6 Signs Your African Violet Is Dying and How to Revive It

 Sign #1: Flower Loss or Limp Blooms

 Generally, healthy blooms indicate that your plant is thriving.
-The opposite is also true: damaged, limp, or wilted flowers often mean that your plant is distressed.
+The opposite is also true: damaged, limp, or wilted flowers often mean your plant is distressed.
 If your African violet’s blooms are spent, it’s a sign your plant needs some extra care.

 Sign #2: Crown and Stem Rot

 Crown and stem rot is easy to notice.
-If your plant looks sickly in its middle or along its stems, it’s likely suffering because of decay and fungus which causes your plant to rot.
-If you notice crown rot, your plant is already significantly damaged, since rot usually starts beneath the growing mix and affects roots first.
+If your plant looks sickly in its middle or along its stems, it’s likely suffering because of decay and fungus, which causes your plant to rot.
+If you notice crown rot, your plant is already significantly damaged since rot usually starts beneath the growing mix and affects roots first.

 Sign #3: Burnt or Dry Leaf Tips

 Burnt, dry, or crumbly leaf tips are a sure sign your African violet lacks moisture.
-When you notice your African violet’s leaves browning, be sure to act right away—African violet leaves can easily suffer necrosis, an irreversible form of cell damage.
+When you notice your African violet leaves browning, be sure to act right away—African violet leaves can easily suffer necrosis, an irreversible form of cell damage.

 Sign #4: Drooping Leaves